legrego/homeassistant-elasticsearch/README.md

 ## Support

 This project is not endorsed or supported by either Elastic or Home-Assistant - please open a GitHub issue for any questions, bugs, or feature requests.

+## Contributing

+Contributions are welcome!
+Please see the [Contributing Guide](CONTRIBUTING.md) for more information.